xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

  At this point we can see a ray extending from the tip of our stylus, which we can select and drag entities with.

+### Conclusion

+**zSpace's support for WebVR is still in beta, so xeogl's support for zSpace is also in beta.** Therefore, I'll likely be changing the implementation of the xeogl components I just described.
+Their API is really minimal though, so is unlikely to change much.

 <iframe src="//giphy.com/embed/mRdkHVQ1NdUWc" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/mRdkHVQ1NdUWc">via GIPHY</a></p>